dgerabagi/aiascent-dev/flattened_repo.md

     *   **Approach 1:** A three-panel "how-to" guide.
 Panel 1 shows a file being renamed from `script.js` to `user-login-api.js`.
 Panel 2 shows a messy desktop of files being dragged into clean folders named `_src`, `_docs`, and `_assets`.
 Panel 3 shows a final, clean project structure.
     *   **Approach 2:** A "before and after" of a student's project folder.
 "Before" is a single folder with 50 poorly named files.
 "After" is the same project, now with a clean, professional folder structure that a hiring manager would be impressed with.
 *   **Page 4 (Building a Portfolio):**
-    *   **Approach 1:** A young developer is proudly showing off a complex, polished application on their laptop screen.
+    *   **Approach 2:** A young developer is proudly showing off a complex, polished application on their laptop screen.
+It is actually a gallery view of a student's portfolio.
+Each project is a thumbnail of a working application.
+The portfolio looks professional and full of high-quality work, implying that this workflow is the key to building it.
 A glowing AI avatar is giving them a thumbs-up.
 The app looks clean, functional, and impressive.
-    *   **Approach 2:** A gallery view of a student's portfolio.
-Each project is a thumbnail of a working application.
-The portfolio looks professional and full of high-quality work, implying that this workflow is the key to building it.

 ### **Lesson 2.3: Critical Analysis of AI Output**
 *   **Page 1 (Don't Trust, Verify):**
-    *   **Approach 1:** A young developer is confidently presenting a code review to a senior engineer.
-The senior engineer looks impressed, giving a nod of approval.
-The young developer is shown pointing out a subtle but critical bug in a piece of AI-generated code on the screen.
     *   **Approach 2:** A student is acting as a fact-checker for an essay written by an AI.
 They have the AI's essay on one screen and are cross-referencing its claims with reliable sources on another, highlighting a factual error.
 *   **Page 2 (Spot the Bug):**
     *   **Approach 1:** A "field guide" page, like a bird-watching book.
 It shows different types of "bugs."
 One is a "Phantom Function" (a function that doesn't exist).
 Another is a "Logic Worm" (code that runs but gives the wrong answer).
 A third is a "Security Spider" (a hidden vulnerability).